Tecktron/pivotal-githook/README.md

 This will check dependencies and create or add to (with backup) the necessary git templates.

+The script will ask you if you wish to have your git directories automatically updated.
+If you select yes, then your home directory will be searched for git repos and they will be updated.
-Once the install is complete, you simply need to run `git init` (this will not delete anything) in your existing repositories to install the hook.
+If you select no, then once the install is complete, you simply need to run `git init` (this will not delete anything) in your existing repositories to install the hook.
+If you are updating, please see the section under manual install.
 New repos will automatically have it.

 If you run into any problems, please try the manual install below, open an issue or make a pull request.